Trailer Tracking Solutions Checklist: 5 Key Considerations

 In many ways, the trucking industry is the poster child for Machine-to-Machine and the Internet of Things (IoT), which embrace the connectivity and exchange of data between assets, people and applications for better communication.
-By integrating trailer tracking technology into daily operations, a genuine way for the trucking sector to optimize resources, operational efficiency and profitability becomes a reality.
+By integrating trailer tracking solutions into daily operations, a genuine way for the trucking sector to optimize resources, operational efficiency and profitability becomes a reality.

 GPS tracking allows fleet operators to locate trailers, containers and other assets on the move or while stationary at docks and yards.
 In addition, a comprehensive asset tracking solution can help carriers remotely monitor a wide range of conditions such as door openings, unscheduled stops, cargo status, idle time, fuel levels and more.